Tuffy Gosewisch: Arizona Diamondbacks

 Gosewisch signed a minor-league contract with the Arizona Diamondbacks for the 2013 season.
-He started the season with the Class AAA Reno Aces of the Pacific Coast League.
-He hit .284 with seven home runs and 33 RBIs for Reno, and the Diamondbacks selected his contract on August 1 and promoted him to the major leagues, where he replaced Arizona catcher Miguel Montero, whom the Diamondbacks placed on the disabled list.
+He started the season with the Triple–A Reno Aces of the Pacific Coast League.
+He hit .284 with seven home runs and 33 RBI for Reno, and the Diamondbacks selected his contract on August 1 and promoted him to the major leagues, where he replaced catcher Miguel Montero, whom the Diamondbacks placed on the disabled list.
 Gosewisch made his major league debut the same day.
 He got his first major-league hit, a single, in the same game.
 Arizona optioned him back to Reno on August 26, and later recalled him on September 3 after major league rosters expanded to 40 players.
-Overall, Gosewisch played in 45 games for Arizona in 2013, batting .178 with three RBIs.
+Overall, Gosewisch played in 45 games for Arizona in 2013, batting .178 with three RBI.

 Gosewisch made the Diamondbacks' 2014 25-man roster; at 30 years of age, it was Gosewisch's first time on an Opening Day roster.
 He traveled with the Diamondbacks to Sydney, Australia, for the 2014 opening series against the Los Angeles Dodgers, where he pinch hit in the ninth slot in the eighth inning of the second game of the series and flied out to left field.
-He spent the entire season with the Diamondbacks, appearing in 41 games and batting .225, with one home run and seven RBIs.
+He spent the entire season with the Diamondbacks, appearing in 41 games and batting .225, with one home run and seven RBI.

 Gosewisch began the 2015 season as the Diamondbacks' starting catcher.
 On June 2, however, he was declared out for the season after tearing his left anterior cruciate ligament.
-He played in 38 games before his injury, batting .211 with one home run and 13 RBIs.
+He played in 38 games before his injury, batting .211 with one home run and 13 RBI.

 During spring training in 2016, Gosewisch batted only .132, while catcher Chris Herrmann, who the Diamondbacks had acquired in a trade in November 2015, hit .229.
 To make room for Hermann to serve as their Opening Day back-up catcher, Arizona optioned Gosewisch to Reno on March 31, two days before the start of the season.
 Gosewisch hit .342 for Reno, with nine home runs and 26 RBIs.
 The Diamondbacks called him up, and on July 3 he made his major-league season debut, singling in his first at bat.
-In 33 games with Arizona, he hit .156, with three home runs and seven RBIs.
+In 33 games with Arizona, he hit .156, with three home runs and seven RBI.